tranvohuy/Charlottenburg-daily/README.md

 # Charlottenburg-daily
+Everyday:
-search Immobilienscout everyday and put on Twitter new found results
+* Search Immobilienscout on new ads in Charlottenburg (Berlin
+* Update found results on Twitter and personal Google Sheet.